Two CogSci Students Receive NSF GRFs

 Advisor: Leyla Isik

 To date, deep learning models trained for computer vision tasks are the best models of human vision.
 This work has largely focused on neural responses to static images, but the visual world is highly dynamic, and recent work has suggested that in addition to the ventral visual stream specializing in static object recognition, there is a lateral visual stream that processes dynamic, social content.
 In this work, we investigate the ability of 350+ modern image and video models to predict human neural responses to visual-social content in short video clips.
-We find that unlike prior benchmarks, even the best image-trained models do a poor job of explaining human behavioral judgements and neural responses.
+We find that unlike prior benchmarks, even the best image-trained models do a poor job of explaining human behavioral judgments and neural responses.
 In early and mid-level lateral visual regions, video-trained models predicted neural responses far better than image-trained models.
 However, prediction by all models was overall lower in lateral than ventral visual regions of the brain, particularly in the superior temporal sulcus.
 Together, these results reveal a key gap in modern deep learning models’ ability to match human responses to dynamic visual scenes.

 Research Interests: NeuroAI; Deep Learning, Cognitive Neuroscience